Apply Now for fall 2015 admission!

-The University of San Francisco offers a Master of Science degree in Biology in which hands-on lab research with full-time faculty is the focus.
+The focus of the Master of Science program in Biology is hands-on lab research with full-time faculty and the completion of a major lab research project.
 Students can start the graduate program each year in the fall (late August) or spring (late January).

 - Behavioral Biology

 Student-professor interaction is highly valued.
 Students, together with their advisors, design and undertake an active research project that culminates in a formal written thesis.
 Students enjoy well-equipped research labs for biological, biochemical and molecular genetic experimentation.
 Completion of the program generally requires two to two-and-one-half years of study.

 The graduate program in Biology is intended for students with an undergraduate degree in Biology or its equivalent.
 If a graduate student is admitted and is lacking a proper foundation for Biology graduate work, then some advanced undergraduate coursework will be required in the first year of studies.
 The program involves the following:

 - Completion of 24 units of credit, of which 16 units must be graduate-level course work